Same-sex marriage in Saskatchewan: Religious performance

-In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to perform same-sex marriages.
-Following the vote, the Anglican Diocese of Saskatoon announced that its clergy would be permitted to solemnise same-sex marriages.
+In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
+Following the vote, the Diocese of Saskatoon announced that its clergy would be permitted to solemnise same-sex marriages.
 Same-sex marriages are not performed in the Diocese of Qu'Appelle, which encompasses the southern third of Saskatchewan.
 The marriage canon of the Anglican Church of Canada serves as the canon on marriage in the diocese.
 The Diocese of Saskatchewan likewise does not perform same-sex marriages.

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.
 A same-sex couple was married on December 31, 2014 in a Mennonite congregation in Saskatoon, the first same-sex marriage in the Mennonite Church Canada.